 - % of advanced/expert trails: 35%

-While Deer Valley is know worldwide for its fantastic skiing, the resort may be even more recognized for its unparalleled guest services.
+While Deer Valley is known worldwide for its fantastic skiing, the resort may be even more recognized for its unparalleled guest services.
 The staff is well-dressed, friendly, efficient, and always looking to make your stay a success.

-Where else are you greeted upon arrival by a friendly staff member that will help unload your ski gear and help you back to your car when your done?
+Where else are you greeted upon arrival by a friendly staff member that will help unload your ski gear and help you back to your car when you’re done?
 Someone is always available to help you take advantage of their many first-class amenities.

 Leave your skis behind